davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 SpringLocatorTwo | 10.99.199.24(SpringLocatorTwo:30077:locator)<ec><v1>:41001
 ```

 By using our `SpringBootApacheGeodeCacheServerApplication` main class
 from the previous section, we can configure and bootstrap an
-{pivotal-gemfire-name} `CacheServer` application with Spring Boot and
+VMware GemFire `CacheServer` application with Spring Boot and
 connect it to our cluster of Locators:

 Example 12.
 SpringBootApacheGeodeCacheServerApplication class

 ``` highlight